Future Dunedin: History

 On 29 January 2025, Simms confirmed that he would be contesting the 2025 Dunedin mayoral election and would also be establishing a Future Dunedin ticket to contest the 2025 Dunedin City Council election.
 Simms had opposed the Dunedin City Council's unsuccessful 2024 proposal to sell the Aurora Energy utility company.
 Simms said that he established Future Dunedin in response to the proposed Aurora Energy asset sale.
 Simms announced Firebrand founder and marketing director Rebecca Twemlow as a fellow Future Dunedin candidate, with plans to recruit further candidates.
 Simms has expressed disagreement with the Dunedin City Council's perceived "lack of vision, direction and leadership."

 By 17 March 2025, Simms confirmed that Future Dunedin had recruited seven candidates including himself, Twemlow, West Harbour Community Board member Jarrod Hodson, lawyer Rachel Brazil, former Dunedin city councillor Conrad Stedman, University of Otago marketing senior lecturer Dr Robert Hamlin and volunteer and disability advocate Dr Amy Taylor.
 Simms said that the group would focus on increasing community decision-making and curbing what he regarded as "unsustainable" rate increases.
-According to the group's website, these candidates Dunedin's business, tourism, education and vulnerable services sectors.
+According to the group's website, these candidates came from Dunedin's business, tourism, education and vulnerable services sectors.

 On 21 March 2025, Simms removed Hamlin as a Future Dunedin candidate after he circulated an email criticising the use of karakia (Māori prayers) at university meetings.
 In removing Hamlin, Simms reiterated Future Dunedin's support for mana whenua and the use of karakia, stating "We can only assume that Dr Hamlin's objection to karakia would cross over to our group, and really there's no place for that in our group."
 In response, Hamlin defended his remarks about karakia and said that his departure from the ticket was "not by mutual agreement."
 Hamlin subsequently announced in early August 2025 that he would be contesting the 2025 Dunedin City Council election as an independent candidate.

 In early May 2025, Future Dunedin released an advertisement in the Otago Daily Times opposing a proposed landfill site at Smooth Hill.
 Developer Allan Dippie accused the advertisement of presenting "wild, alarmist, extremist things" and alleged that Simms and Future Dunedin were trying to be populist.
 During a Dunedin City Council meeting, Simms defended his position on the proposed landfill, saying it had "been developed alongside logistics experts, accountants, environmental experts, commercial waste operators and two landfill operators."